Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states study: Introduction

 It was proved over 20 years ago that the $d_1+id_2$ superconductor is the topological one \cite{volovik-97} with zero energy edge states which are not Majoranas due to the presence of the only spin-singlet component of the order parameter.
-On the other hand, the vortex bound states in the $d_1+id_2$-wave superconductor exist only at finite energy (in contrast to the $d_{xz}+id_{yz}$-wave pairing symmetry)~\cite{lee-16}.
+The spectrum of vortex bound states in chiral superconductors with the order parameter $\Delta_p \propto (p_x + ip_y)^{N}$ is more complex: it has zero energy for odd $N$ and is gapped for even $N$ \cite{volovik-99}.
+Since $N=2$ for the $d_1+id_2$-wave superconductor, the vortex modes exist only at finite energy (in contrast to, for example, the $d_{xz}+id_{yz}$-wave pairing symmetry)~\cite{lee-16, volovik-16}.